SciML/QuasiMonteCarlo.jl/docs/src/randomization.md

 To obtain multiple independent randomization of a sequence, i.e. Design Matrices, look at the [Design Matrices section](@ref DesignMatrices).

+!!! note
+    In most other QMC packages, randomization is performed "online" as the points are samples.
+Here, randomization is performed after the deterministic sequence is generated.
+Both methods are useful in different contexts, the former is generally faster to produce one randomized sequence, while the latter is faster to produce independent realization of the sequence.

+    **PRs are welcomed** to add "online" version of the sequence!
+See [this comment for inspiration](https://github.com/SciML/QuasiMonteCarlo.jl/pull/57#issuecomment-1326662016).

+    Another way to view the two approaches is: given a computational budget of $N$ points, one can
+    1. Put all of it into a sequence of size, $N$, thus having the best estimator $\hat{\mu}_N$.
+The price to pay is that this estimation is not associated with a variance estimation.
+    2. Divided your computational budget into $N = n\times M$ to get $M$ independent estimator $\hat{\mu}_n$.
+From there one can compute an empirical variance of the estimator.

 ## Scrambling methods

 ```julia